Tallwave/guidelines/docs/Quality.md

 #### Criteria for useful unit tests
 1. Will it *really* catch any bugs?
 2. Will it prevent developers from injecting new bugs?
-3. Will it strengthen un-avoidable brittle code?
+3. Will it strengthen unavoidable brittle code?
-4. Will it help maintain un-avoidable complex algorithms?
+4. Will it help maintain unavoidable complex algorithms?
 5. Will it test real corner cases?
   - A real corner case is when there's a greater-than-zero chance of something occurring in the field
-- An un-real corner case is execution of the default of a switch statement that will never occur unless a solar flare flips a bit on a physical register
+- An unreal corner case is execution of the default of a switch statement that will never occur unless a solar flare flips a bit on a physical register
 6. For weakly typed languages, will it help maintain correct type usage?

-The following are helpful, but have short expiration dates, and quickly becomes a hindrance, or toxic, to development.
+The following are helpful, but can have short expiration dates, and quickly become a hindrance to development.
+This is a gray area, should be taken on a case-by-case basis, and healthy debate is encouraged.
 1. Will it help catch errors when you refactor?
 2. Will it help you during development (TDD)?
 Will it get from point A to Z?
-Will it help highlight any holes in your logic, and force you to think of corner cases?
+Will it help highlight any holes in your logic?
+These tests capture the *normal* set of acceptance criteria, versus the corner cases.
+It's also an area where the most development churn occurs.
+Maintaining these tests adds double duty to the developer, and whatever these unit tests capture, has already been easily captured by normal use of the application.
+So the cost can outweigh the benefit by a large margin.
 It can be argued that these tests should be removed, or disabled, so that it doesn't slow down development.

 #### Indicators of useless, or toxic, unit tests
+1. Is the test brittle and prone to show false-negatives?
-1. Is it just testing the language.
+2. Is it testing the language.
 For example, is it testing whether a switch statement is working?
-2. Is it testing an already vetted, well used, library or function?
+3. Is it testing an already vetted, well used, library or function?
 Example, testing the sqrt() function in the math.lib
-3. Does the cost of maintaining the unit test far outweigh the benefits of keeping the test around?
+4. Does the cost of maintaining the unit test far outweigh the benefits of keeping the test around?
-4. Is the test brittle and prone to show false-negatives?

 #### Examples of good unit tests
 1. Test to maintain complex algorithms that calculates the recommendation of contacts that could be your family.
-The tests makes sure that any changes to the algorithm, that affects expected recommendation results, causes tests to fail.
-The tests were also helpful as TDD, to get from a list of contacts (point A) to the expected recommendations (point Z).
-The tests were also helpful post-production, where each corner case found on the field had a new test to future-proof against regression.
+It ensures that any changes to the algorithm, which affect expected recommendation results, causes the test to fail.
+The test was useful during TDD, to get from a list of contacts (point A) to the expected recommendations (point Z).
+The test also helped post-production, where each corner case found on the field had a new test to future-proof against regression.
 2. Test to verify whether Google's phone number library detects the right countries when given numbers of various formats.
 The unit test was able to detect which formats and countries will result in mismatches, these were documented in the unit test.
 The list of phone numbers were also updated as corner cases were found post-production.
 3. Test to populate the properties of models with correct values to display in charts and diagrams.
-The tests help maintain un-avoidable brittle, and complex, functions that manipulate various inputs to produce specific models.
+The tests help maintain unavoidable brittle, and complex, functions that manipulate various inputs to produce specific models.
 4. Test to make sure that calculating streaks works in different time zones, leap years, and edge cases like near the end of the month or year.

 ### Integration Tests